uclaacm/hackschool-f20/session-7-intro-react/README.md

 component. (aka you cannot put `useState` in an if block, loop, etc.)

+---
+# Try it yourself: Challenges

+## Challenge 1: Add image alt tags
+Currentlly none of our post images have an alt tag.
+These tags are necessary for better accessibility for screen readers.

+Using `props`, add a prop that passes in a descriptive alt tag for each image.

-## Challenge: Adding Comments
+## Challenge 2: Adding Comments
-If you have understood what we've done so far, then here is a demo on how to add comments to each instagram post.
+If you have understood what we've done so far, then here is a demo on how to add comments to each Instascam post.
 This will involve using _both_ props and state.
 > If you
 are still digesting the information, then **STOP HERE**.
-First take some time to understand the basic usage of `useState`.
+First take some time to understand the basic usage of `props` and `useState`.
 After that, come back to this section, which incorporates a few extra concepts we have not taught before.

-After adding comments, our final product should like this:
+**Sneak Peek:** After adding comments, our final product should like this:
 <img src='./images/comment-demo.gif'>

-Let's breakdown what we'll need to do:
+Here is what we'll need to do:
 * Create a `Comment` component so we can make multiple comments
 * Add an input box with a 'Comment' button
-* Store all comments in an array (using `state`)
+* Create an empty array for comments (using `state`)
 * Create a `Comment` component with the text in the input box every time we click the 'Comment' button
+* add the newly created `Comment` component to our existing array of comments

 First we'll make the `Comment` component:
 ```jsx